Best of the Idaho BDR

 How do I need to pack my bike?

 Pack lightly, efficiently, and in a way that encourages proper bike performance.
-Feel free to consult with us before the tour about how to pack your bike.
-We also suggest daily packing of snacks, water, and clothing for layering to adjust for the conditions.
+We can help you with that!
+Since we are staying in all hotels, we can all travel lite on this tour.
+We suggest daily packing of snacks, water, and clothing for layering to adjust for the conditions.

 What protection do I need for my bike?